Banking Philippines

 • Valid Passport: This is the primary identification document required by all banks.
 Ensure your passport is current and has sufficient validity throughout your intended stay in the Philippines.

-• Alien Registration Card (ACR): This card, also known as your I-Card, proves your legal residence status in the Philippines.
+• Alien Certificate of Registration (ACR): This card, also known as your I-Card, proves your legal residence status in the Philippines.
 You’ll need to apply for an ACR with the Bureau of Immigration (BI) after entering the country.

 • Proof of Address: Banks typically require proof of your current residence in the Philippines.
 This could be a rental agreement, utility bill with your name on it, or a confirmation letter from your employer stating your residential address.